What Is Phlebotomy?

-Enroll in a phlebotomy certification program at an accredited phlebotomy school.
+Enroll in a phlebotomy program at an accredited phlebotomy school.
 Most states require a High School Diploma or equivalent.
 You will start by completing a certain amount of training hours.

 After completing the training program, then comes the hands-on experience.
 Typically, you'll have to perform a minimum amount of procedures, for example 50 skin punctures, and obtain documentation from your employer.